Kazu1009/stuartAssignments/Readme.md

-Welcome to my Stuart API project for the assignment #2 coded with nodeJs + TypeScript
+Welcome to my Stuart API project for the assignment #2 coded with nodeJs + TypeScript.

 To run the project clone the repository and run these commands first to install dependencies and generate js code